Join Sophie-stication Nation

 The picture that they have posted of the dress, does not do the dress justice.
 I was worried at first to get it because I did not want the sequence to look like an arts and crafts project.
 But I was wrong, the dress looks beautiful and photographed really well.
-I ended up getting an extra-large in the dress as I saw from people’s comments and reviews of the dress that it ran small.
+I ended up getting an a bigger size than what I wore, because I saw from people’s comments and reviews of the dress that it ran small.

 What would a flapper party be without the head piece?
 I wanted a head piece that was flapper style but that I could also wear again if I wanted to.
 Also I wanted something that would stay on my head.
 That is why I chose this head piece.
 It stayed in place the whole night and I felt like I could wear it different ways.
 In fact a few other people at the party had my head band.
 But I am the only person that wore it upside down which gave it a different look from everyone else’s.
-Click here to shop my store and see the head piece.
+Click here to get it.

 For the hair, I actually made this wig myself.
 You can click here to see the tutorial on how I made the hair.
 I chose to go with a short cute with bangs since that style was popular in the 20’s.